Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 \section{Introduction}

 Cyclic homology was introduced by Connes~\cite{Con83} as an analogue of de Rham cohomology and it appeared independently in work of Tsygan~\cite{Tsy83} on the homology of Lie algebras.
 A key observation of Connes~\cite{Con83}, Tsygan~\cite{Tsy83}, and Loday--Quillen~\cite{LQ84} in the 1980's was that, in a sense that can be made precise, there is a circle action on the Hochschild complex $\HH(A)$ of an associative algebra, which when $A$ is commutative is witnessed by the de Rham differential.
 Then cyclic homology $\HC(A)$ is the Borel homology associated with this $S^1$-action on $\HH(A)$, and one can also define the associated Borel cohomology and Tate cohomology, which give rise to the variants called negative cyclic homology $\HC^-$ and periodic cyclic homology $\HP$.
-Negative cyclic homology, introduced by Jones~\cite{Jon87}, is the target of the trace map from algebraic $K$-theory

-refining the trace map $\rmK_n(A)\longrightarrow \HH_n(A)$ defined by Dennis~\cite{Den76} in the 1970's.
+Negative cyclic homology, introduced by Jones~\cite{Jon87}, is the target of the trace map from algebraic $K$-theory \( \rmK_n(A)\to \HC^-_n(A)\) refining the trace map $\rmK_n(A)\longrightarrow \HH_n(A)$ defined by Dennis~\cite{Den76} in the 1970's.
 Goodwillie~\cite{Goo86} showed that this trace map can be used to compute algebraic K-theory rationally.

-The idea of generalizing the Hochschild and cyclic homology from the homological context to the homotopical context, working over the deeper base of the sphere spectrum instead of the integers, goes back to ideas of Goodillie and Waldhausen, who referred to this as ``brave new algebra."
+The idea of generalizing the Hochschild and cyclic homology from the homological context to the homotopical context, working over the deeper base of the sphere spectrum instead of the integers, goes back to ideas of Goodwillie and Waldhausen, who referred to this as ``brave new algebra".
 The dream of extending Hochschild homology to the homotopical context was first realized in work of~\cite{Bok85}.
 Notably, topological Hochschild homology is even a more refined invariant than Hochschild homology when applied to discrete rings as exemplified by the fact that the Hochschild homology of a finite field over the integers is a divided power algebra whereas the topological Hochschild homology of a finite field is a polynomial algebra by~\cite{BokZ,Bre78}.